nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 #### VIEW APPOINTMENT

 To view the records of all appointments in the application, you can simply call `view appointment` without any additional parameters.
-You could also give a specific criteria as listed below and the input value if you want to search and view by a specific criteria.
+You could also give a specific criteria as listed below and the input if you want to search and view by a specific criteria.

-Format: `view appointment` or `view appointment /info [criteria],[input value]`
+Format: `view appointment` or `view appointment /info [criteria],[input]`

 Accepted Criteria: `appointment id`,`patient nric`,`patient name`,`doctor name`,`doctor nric`,`date`